Pawel-Parma/lox-java/README.md

     const a = A(1);
     a.b = 2; // Error at 'b': Cannot modify a field of a constant object.

-    // But this is allowed
+    // But this is allowed:
     var a_mut = a;
     a.b = 2; // No error